Categories:

 • STREAM

-• TABLE (including for external tables)
+• TABLE (for tables, external tables, and hybrid tables)

 • TAG (object tagging)